rrott/rrott.com/source/blog/2016-02-28-rails-5-api-with-activeadmin-integration.html.md

     > Note, I am running this command from the directory  where cloned version of rails is located.
 It means I have to put an additional param with the directory name started from `../` to put the newly generated application into a place above current wd. `../new_api_app` in this case.

-5. The next step is to cd into directory of your new rails Api application and run `bundle` and `rake db:setup` to install all the necessary gems and setup the database:
+5. The next step is to cd into directory of your new rails API application and run `bundle` and `rake db:setup` to install all the necessary gems and setup the database:

     ```bash
       $ cd ../new_api_app
       $ bundle install
       $ bin/rake db:setup
     ```
-  >Note that I am using `bin/rake`(and will be using `bin/rails` in the next steps) cause this version of rails was not installed globablly and the full path to apropriate binnary should be used.
+    >Note that I am using `bin/rake`(and will be using `bin/rails` in the next steps) cause this version of rails was not installed globally and the full path to appropriate binary should be used.

     Now we have a new tiny-tyne API only Rails application without tons of Front-end related stuff that is useless in case of API apps.

-6. The very next step would be installing and setting up `RSpec`, adding tests and may be a `factory_girl` for creating factories, etc, but this part is out of my theme.
+6. The very next step would be: installing and setting up `RSpec`, adding tests, scaffolding resources, etc, etc, but this part is out of my theme.
-  > The same is for scafolding and generating new resources, but you will probably note that when an app is created with the `--api` flag generator will not create views and only api-related recources are created, e.g.:
+> You have probably noted that when an app is created with the `--api` flag, generator did not create views but only api-related resources were created, e.g.:

     ```bash
     $ bin/rails g scaffold user